mvdwetering/yamaha_ynca/README.md

 ## FAQ

-### Q: Some entities unavailable when receiver in standby
+* **Q: Some entities unavailable when receiver in standby**
   The receiver does not allow changing of settings when it is in standby, so the entities become Unavailable in Home Assistant to indicate this.

-### Q: Scenes are not detected or not working
+* **Q: Scenes are not detected or not working**
   On newer receivers the autodetection of the amount of Scenes supported per zone does not work anymore, so no Scenes are detected.

+  *Solution:* Override the autodetect and manually configure the amount of Scenes supported per zone in the integration configuration.

   For the RX-V475 with firmware 1.34/2.06 the command to activate the scenes does not work even though scenes seem to be supported by the receiver.

-*Solution:* Override the autodetect and manually configure the amount of Scenes supported per zone in the integration configuration.
+As a workaround you might try sending scene commands using the remote entity.
+Please let me know the results as I don't have an RX-V475 to test with.

-### Q: Sources list does not match receiver zone capabilities
+* **Q: Sources list does not match receiver zone capabilities**

   For most receivers the total amount/type of inputs available on the receiver can be detected, but it is not possible to detect which of those inputs are available per zone.

   *Solution:* Manually hide the sources that are not supported per zone in the integration configuration.

-### Q: Soundmodes do not match receiver
+* **Q: Soundmodes do not match receiver**

   The list of soundmodes can not be detected, for some models the list is known, for the rest the whole list of known soundmodes is shown.

   *Solution:* Manually hide Soundmodes that are not supported in the integration configuration.

   If you want your receiver added to the list of models with known soundmodes start a [discussion](https://github.com/mvdwetering/yamaha_ynca/discussions) or [submit an issue](https://github.com/mvdwetering/yamaha_ynca/issues)

-### Q: How can I change the connection settings
+* **Q: How can I change the connection settings**

   When the integration can not connect to the receiver (e.g. due to changed IP address) you can use the "Configure" button on the integration card.
 A dialog appear with a message that it can't connect.
 Press "Submit" in this dialog to mark the integration for reconfiguration.
 Home Assistant will now allow you to reconfigure the integration (reload of the page in the browser seems required to show the reconfigure card).

 ## Installation